 A young hospital worker from Hull will be recognised by Ministers later this month as part of forthcoming National Apprentice Week celebrations.

-Jordan Burn, a Trainee Anatomical Pathology Technologist (ATP) with Hull and East Yorkshire Hospitals NHS Trust, was the country’s first Mortuary Apprentice, and is one of just a handful of people to be invited to London to attend the special event.
+Jordan Burn, a Trainee Anatomical Pathology Technologist (ATP) with Hull University Teaching Hospitals NHS Trust, was the country’s first Mortuary Apprentice, and is one of just a handful of people to be invited to London to attend the special event.

 23-year-old Jordan began his apprenticeship in the Public Mortuary at Hull Royal Infirmary in October 2014.
 Prior to finishing his formal studies, Jordan freely admits that he had never considered such a career, but within a year of starting his apprenticeship at the hospital, he had already earned the title of ‘Intermediate Clinical Apprentice of the Year’ at the Yorkshire & Humber NHS Talent for Care Awards 2015.